Caring for Your Elder/Senior (01)

 Falls may not sound so bad, but for an elderly person taking a spill can be deadly.
 That’s why building infrastructure to accommodate the aging population is necessary.
 This site includes information for service providers, individuals and families and researchers and educators.
 According to the data compiled from the 1997 and 1998 National Health Interview Survey, the majority (55%) of fall injuries among older people occurred inside the house, whereas an additional 23% occurred outside but near the house and 22% occurred away from the home (Kochera, 2002).
 In addition, Gill et al. (2000) reported that older persons who resided in dwelling units that had no stairs fell in the following areas: hallways (10%), bathrooms (13%), kitchens (19%), bedrooms (30%), and living rooms (31%).
 More information is available, as well as useful tips about preventing falls in the elderly.

 Emergencies can happen at a moment's notice, so planning on a plan is best.
-This site includes a booklet that gives tips on getting informed, making a disaster preparedness plan for seniors, assembling an emergency kitall for the elderly or those with mobility challenges.
+This PDF is a 32-page booklet booklet that gives tips on getting informed, making a disaster preparedness plan for seniors, assembling an emergency kit—all for the elderly or those with mobility challenges.
 These tips provide you and your caregivers with considerations needed to help manage communications, equipment, pets and home hazards.
-The booklets are co-authored by the American Red Cross and Department of Homeland Security and FEMA.
-This book will help you decide what you need to devise your personal senior citizen disaster plan.
+The booklet was prepared by a group of older adults who experienced a two-week power outage when a massive ice storm hit the Greatwer Rochester, New York area.
+This booklet will help you decide what you need to devise your personal senior citizen disaster plan.

 Children of Aging Parents: Helping Support Caregivers